Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Markovian Transfer Operators

 Choose a compact set $K$ such that $\bigcup_{i=1}^k\widehat{M}_iU\subset K\subset U$.
 Assume $|w_i(z)|$ attains its supremum at $\zeta_i\in\partial U$, note $\widehat{M}_j\zeta_i\in K$, we have

 Then

-Therefore the inequalities in \eqref{eq:wi.const} must be equalities.
-Then by the maximum modulus principle, each $w_i$ has to be a constant function.
-Then $\bw$ is a right eigenvector of $P$ corresponding to the eigenvalue $1$, which has to be $\mathbf{1}^{\oplus k}$.
+Therefore the inequalities in \eqref{eq:wi.const} must be equalities, and the maximum of $w_i$ is attained on $K$.
+Then by the connectedness of $U$ and the maximum modulus principle, each $w_i$ has to be a constant function.
+Then $\bw$ is a right eigenvector of $P$ corresponding to the eigenvalue $1$, which has to be $\mathbf{1}^{\oplus k}$, completing the proof of \ref{thm.M.item:eigen}.